 1 - Digital Transformation starts with a shift in mindset

-When we’re talking about true transformation within an organization, we’re talking about a shift in thinking for senior leadership, and usually a full culture shift.
-This means your entire organization will need to take a hard look at your strategy and KPIs for the coming year (and beyond) to understand how changes in technology or new technologies can be used to get you closer to those goals.
+When we’re talking about true transformation within an organization, we’re talking about a paradigm shift for senior leadership and usually a full culture shift.
+This shift means your entire organization will need to take a hard look at your strategy and KPIs for the coming year (and beyond) to understand how changes in technology or new technologies can be used to get you closer to your goals.

 Revisit your strategic goals with the mindset of using digital technology to help you accomplish those goals more effectively and efficiently.
 You’ll find ways to improve operations, branding and ultimately, revenue generation and create an actionable roadmap that can get you there.

 Depending on the size of your organization, getting this group in the same room may be a challenge.
 Once the discussion begins, the foundation to build buy-in is set, and the collective mindset starts to shift.

 2 - Digital Transformation is where user experience meets Drupal technology

 When you hear “digital,” it’s very easy to consider this as simply a technical challenge.
 Should your digital transformation strategy aim to leverage the possibilities and opportunities of new technologies and their impact faster, better, and in a more innovative way?
 Absolutely.
 It’s also a chance to reimagine your digital properties as a single “system” that shares data and functionality.
 Enter Drupal 8.
 Drupal 8’s API first technology makes true integration of your digital ecosystem (think marketing automation, CRM, and all the tools in your marketing tech stack) possible and clearer than ever.

 But it’s much more than just a technical challenge.